Backbone81/membership/README.md

   creating of the cluster alone without any gossip takes excessive amount of time.
 Look into a ringbuffer implementation.
 - Support more than one direct probes during the protocol period
+- Being pinged by an unknown node can be taken as alive.
+- Investigate what bounds we need for log n and the security factor to ensure a guaranteed dissemination.
+And do we use math.Log, math.Log2 or math.Log10?
+- Investigate how we can increase the suspicion timeout when we are under high CPU load.
+High CPU load can be detected by the scheduler as the times between direct pings, indirect pings and end of protocol are either significant shorter than expected or even overshot immediately.
+- How can a member re-join when it was disconnected through a network partition from everybody else for a long time?
+  We probably need to deal with the bootstrap members in a way where we try to contact them periodically when they dropped out of our member list.
+- Investigate how we can detect network issues on the own member side?
+Is a high suspicious rate an indicator?
+- Cleanup the faulty member list after some time to avoid endless growth in situations where members are very dynamic.
+- Serialize the current state on shutdown and allow that state to be re-used during startup.

 ### More Advanced Topics